GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

     {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/FLa973eE3tGGhHomHkOc.png", alt="Start a new recording", width="800", height="528" %}
 3. The recording is started.
 The panel is showing **Recording...** indicating the recording is in progress.
     {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/fpPKdjSY4lK7cZ5HhZ72.png", alt="Reocrding in progress", width="800", height="528" %}
-4. Click on *Cappucino* to add it to cart.
+4. Click on *Cappucino* to add it to the cart.
-5. Click on *Americano* to add item to cart.
+5. Click on *Americano* to add item to the cart.
 Notice that the **Recorder** shows the steps that you have performed so far.
     {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/5oc3sX16mHPjet76klkS.png", alt="Steps in the Recorder panel", width="800", height="528" %}
 6. Go to the cart page.
 7. Remove *Americano* from the cart.
 8. Click on the *Total: $19.00* button to start the checkout process.
-9. In the payment details form, fill in the *Name* and *Email* textboxes, and checked the *I would like to receive order updates and promotional messages.* checkbox.
+9. In the payment details form, fill in the *Name* and *Email* textboxes, and check the *I would like to receive order updates and promotional messages.* checkbox.
     {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/rtI0EW36eCZmpPsv0nhz.png", alt="the payment details form", width="800", height="519" %}
 10. Click on the *Submit* button to complete the checkout process.
 11. In the **Recorder** panel.
 Click **End recording** button to end the recording.